 Students must successfully pass ("S", "P", and "D" grade or better) a total number of credits according to the following standard:

-"Credits attempted" include all credit hours for which the student was registered after the census date of a semester, regardless of later dropping or withdrawal from a course.
+"Credits attempted" include all credit hours for which the student was registered on or after the census date of a semester, regardless of later dropping or withdrawal from a course.
 "Credits earned" excludes those credit hours associated with grades of "F", "W","WA", "U", or "I" (Incomplete).

 Transfer hours count towards credits attempted and earned.